helmetjs/helmet/README.md

 ## X-Content-Type-Options

-The following example sets the `X-Content-Type-Options` header to it's only and default option, `nosniff`:
+The following example sets the `X-Content-Type-Options` header to its only and default option, `nosniff`:

 ```javascript
 helmet.contentTypeOptions();